How To Sell Your Home By Owner - Georgia FSBO Guide

 Start off by taking some quality photos of your home, and consider shooting a video if you really want to make an impression!
 Most new cell phones have photo/video capabilities that should be sufficient for entry level homes.
 However, once you get into higher price points, you’ll be competing with listings that have professional photos; and buyers that expect a more refined look.
 You’ll want your home to stand out online, so find a top local photographer who specializes in shooting real estate listings.

 Go ahead and print out some sign-in sheets for visitors, along with copies of surveys, service agreements, comparable properties and a list of upgrades & renovations that have been completed.
 Pick up some for sale by owner yard signs & directional signs at your local hardware store, or order some custom FSBO signs online.
 Now is also a good time to purchase a combination lockbox and have spare keys made, unless you plan to be present for all showings.

 Step 7 - Determine Your List Price

 You’ve probably heard it before; that the price will be the biggest determining factor of whether your home sells, and how quickly it happens.
 The ability to accurately price a home often takes experience and extensive knowledge of the local housing market.
 Unless you own a home in a cookie-cutter neighborhood with lots of recent sales, pinning down an accurate list price can be a challenge.
 Not to mention the natural bias you’ll have as the owner, which typically leads to overvaluing the property.

-Keep in mind, many buyers will expect to get a great deal on the purchase of your home since they know you’re not paying a commission to an agent, so be well prepared to defend your asking price.
+Keep in mind, many buyers will expect to get a great deal on the purchase of your home since they know you’re not paying a real estate commission to an agent, so be well prepared to defend your asking price.
 If you’ve properly priced your home and armed yourself with the proper sales data, you’ll have a much better chance of securing a contract at or near your list price.